The potential for NFC stretches further than commerce.

 Passive NFC 'tags' are being built into posters and informational kiosks to transmit additional information similar to how scanning a QR code can trigger launching a web address, offering a discount coupon, or a map to download on your smartphone.

-A clever use of an NFC tag can be found integrated into Google's do-it-yourself VR kits, Cardboard.
+A clever use of an NFC tag can be found integrated into Google's Daydream View VR headset and its do-it-yourself VR kits, Cardboard.
 Mounting your NFC-capable smartphone into the headset triggers the nearby tag to automatically download or launch the app.

-Waving these figurines over gaming consoles or accessories enables players to "check-in" to the game brings them to life, so to speak, which activates some unique features.
+Waving these figurines over gaming consoles or accessories enables players to "check-in" to the game, bringing the figures to life, so to speak, activating some unique features.

-In Skylanders, these figurines can be linked up to the game to enrich the experience with these new characters to play with.
+In Skylanders, these figurines can be linked up to the game to add new characters to play with.
 Disney Infinity and Amiibo toys yield similar rewards to players and collectors.
 The NFC chips inside are capable enough to store user data such as experience points, progression and customized settings.

-Another practical use of NFC is with Bluetooth speakers and headphones.
+Another practical use of this contactless technology is with Bluetooth speakers and headphones.
 Many devices brandish the NFC logo, which means that by holding your smartphone to the NFC-enabled device, you'll be able to connect via Bluetooth much faster than pairing devices manually.